Information about the IVEProject

 3. Who runs it?

 Eric Hagley of Hosei University is the lead in this project.
-He is assisted greatly by Adam Jenkins of Shizuoka Institute of Science and Technology and Thom Rawson of Nagasaki International University as well as the research group of Andrew Johnson (Future University Hakodate), David Campbell (Obihiro University of Agriculture and Veterinary Medicine), Yuka Akiyama (Tokyo University), and Matt Cotter (Hokusei Gakuen University Junior College).
+He is assisted greatly by Adam Jenkins of Shizuoka Institute of Science and Technology and Thom Rawson of Nagasaki International University as well as the research group of Andrew Johnson (Future University Hakodate), Matt Cotter (Hokusei Gakuen University Junior College), David Campbell (Obihiro University of Agriculture and Veterinary Medicine), and Yuka Akiyama (Tokyo University).

-On the Colombian side, Ruben Pulgarin Cruz was the initial force behind expanding the exchange in Colombia and now Jorge Eliecer Giraldo from SENA is the main contact.
+On the Colombian side, Ruben Pulgarin Cruz was the initial force behind expanding the exchange in Colombia and now Estefania Sánchez Bastidas from SENA headquarters and Jorge Eliecer Giraldo from SENA Ibague are the main contacts.

 Individual teachers are in charge of their own classes.